Sami Zayn

 Rami Sebei (رامي السباعي; born July 12, 1984) is a Canadian professional wrestler.
-He has been signed to WWE since January 2013, where he performs on the SmackDown brand under the ring name Sami Zayn.
+He has been signed to WWE since 2013, where he performs on the SmackDown brand under the ring name Sami Zayn and is the current Undisputed WWE Champion in his second reign.

-Sebei made his professional wrestling debut in 2002 under the ring name Stevie McFly.
-Prior to joining WWE, he competed for Montreal-based promotion International Wrestling Syndicate (IWS), where he became a two-time IWS World Heavyweight Champion, and achieved breakout success in the United States with Los Angeles-based promotion Pro Wrestling Guerrilla (PWG) and then-Philadelphia-based promotion Ring of Honor (ROH), all under the ring name El Generico, using the character of a luchador from Mexico with the catchphrase "Olé!".
-He wrestled while masked from 2002 to 2013.
-During his time in PWG, Sebei became a two-time PWG World Champion and five-time PWG World Tag Team Champion.
-He is the only person to have won both of PWG's annual tournaments, the Dynamite Duumvirate Tag Team Title Tournament in 2010 and the Battle of Los Angeles in 2011.
-In ROH, he held the ROH World Television Championship and the ROH World Tag Team Championship as part of a team with Kevin Steen, with whom he later earned the 2010 Feud of the Year award from the Wrestling Observer Newsletter.
-He has also performed in Chikara and Evolve.
-Sebei also competed internationally for Westside Xtreme Wrestling (wXw) in Germany, where he won the wXw Unified World Wrestling Championship, and in Japan for DDT Pro-Wrestling and Dragon Gate (as well as its American branch), having won the KO-D Openweight Championship in the former promotion.
+Sebei made his professional wrestling debut in 2002 under the ring name Stevie McFly, before adopting the ring name El Generico, wrestling as a masked luchador.
+From 2002 to 2013 he was a prominent figure on the independent circuit, winning many championships in several promotions including International Wrestling Syndicate (IWS), Pro Wrestling Guerrilla (PWG), Ring of Honor (ROH), Westside Xtreme Wrestling (wXw) and DDT Pro-Wrestling.
+In several of these he held the promotion's top title, including winning the PWG World Championship on two occasions.

-Upon signing with WWE in 2013, he took on the ring name Sami Zayn and began wrestling without a mask in WWE's developmental brand NXT, where he won the NXT Championship.
-After being promoted to the main roster, he became a four-time WWE Intercontinental Champion, one half of the Undisputed WWE Tag Team Champions (consisting of the Raw and SmackDown Tag Team Championships) once with Kevin Owens, and a one-time United States Champion.
+Sebei signed with WWE in January 2013, taking on the ring name Sami Zayn, and began wrestling without a mask in WWE's developmental brand NXT, where he won the NXT Championship.
+After being promoted to the main roster, he became a four-time WWE Intercontinental Champion, two-time WWE United States Champion, and a one-time Undisputed WWE Tag Team Champion with Kevin Owens.
 From April 2022 to January 2023, he was involved with The Bloodline faction.
-In addition to his other WWE accomplishments, he also headlined several pay-per-view events, including WrestleMania 39 - Night 1.
+Zayn won the Undisputed WWE Championship for the first time at the 2026 Night of Champions pay-per-view event, making him WWE's 36th Triple Crown Champion and overall 26th Grand Slam Champion.
+(Note: 19th under the current modern format.)

 Early life

-Rami Sebei was born on July 12, 1984 in Laval, Quebec, Canada, to Syrian migrants who relocated from Homs to Laval in the 1970s.
+Rami Sebei was born on July 12, 1984, in Laval, Quebec, Canada, to Syrian migrants who relocated from Homs to Laval in the 1970s.